mingli-ai/FaVeST/README.md

 ## Acknowledgement
-The authors thank E. J. Fuselier and G. B. Wright for providing their MATLAB program which generates simulated tangent fields.
-The authors also thank P. Broadbridge and A. Olenko for their helpful comments.
+We would thank E. J. Fuselier and G. B. Wright for providing their MATLAB program which generates simulated tangent fields.
+The NFFT package is used for the **FaVeST** package.
 M. Li acknowledges support from the Australian Research Council under Discovery Project DP160101366.
 Q. T. Le Gia and Y. G. Wang acknowledge support from the Australian Research Council under Discovery Project DP180100506.

 ## Notes
 The package **FaVeST** may be used for any research purposes under the following conditions: